Program

 Florian Falk, CEO, Soji AI

-Marisa Murray, CEO & Founder, Leaderley International
+Marisa Murray, Founding President & CEO, Leaderley International

 Emerging Tech – New tools for school